Power goes out in Gaza, as Israel tightens siege and bombs the Palestinian territory

 The father of a missing Israeli soldier, who also holds U.S. citizenship, asked in the news conference if any U.S. Embassy officials were in the room.
 No one responded.

-Aya Batrawy reported from Tel Aviv, Daniel Estrin from Sderot.
-Larry Kaplow and Kevin Drew contributed to this report.
+Aya Batrawy reported from Tel Aviv and Daniel Estrin from Sderot.
+Anas Baba contributed reporting from Gaza City.
+Susan Davis contributed from Washington, D.C.
+Larry Kaplow and Kevin Drew also contributed to the story.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.